SEATTLE – Doug Baldwin picked a national stage to remind the rest of the NFL what they passed up in last April's draft.

 "As far as my expectations go, I expected to be successful.
 I didn't know how successful, but I expected to be able to come in here and win a job in some capacity, because if you don't have that confidence in yourself you're not going to win a job," Baldwin said.
 "To be where I am now, no I didn't expect this.
 But at the same time I'm not satisfied."

-Despite a high left ankle sprain and very little practice time, Bradford started on Monday night and his rustiness showed.
+Sam Bradford started for St. Louis (2-11) despite a high left ankle sprain that's bothered him for nearly two months and forced him to miss last week's game at San Francisco.
+Bradford barely practiced this week and it showed as he was rusty and made poor decisions.
 Bradford was 12 of 29 for 193 yards, was intercepted by Brandon Browner on the first play of the second half and nearly picked off on a handful of other throws.
-His 49.9 quarterback rating was the third-lowest of his young career and worst this season.

 Follow Tim Booth on Twitter: http://twitter.com/ByTimBooth